 What is gross margin?

 Gross margin is the amount of money your small business has after you subtract your cost of goods sold (COGS) from your net sales for a particular time frame.
-In a nutshell, it is the percentage of your revenue that you keep after subtracting direct expenses like materials, supplies and labor.
+It is the percentage of your revenue that you keep after subtracting direct expenses like materials, supplies, and labor.
 The goal is to have the highest gross margin possible, which helps you meet (or exceed) your breakeven point.

-A high gross margin also translates into more business revenue and more profit.
-Having more revenue allows you to boost your savings, maintain strong cash flow, and have money to cover the costs of your everyday operating expenses.
-Of course, maintaining strong revenues and profits can help you weather unexpected financial storms that might occur in the future.
+A high margin also translates into more business revenue and more profit.
+Having more income allows you to boost your savings, maintain strong cash flow, and have money to cover the costs of your everyday operating expenses.
+In addition, keeping solid revenues and profits can help you weather unexpected financial storms or emergencies that might occur in the future.

 How to calculate gross margin.

-Now that you have a better understanding of what a gross margin is, let us explain how to calculate it.
-This is simple to do, so long as you have an up-to-date and accurate business income statement.
-To get started, choose a time period that you want to evaluate, such as a month, quarter, or year, and look at your total revenue for the period.
+Now that you have a better understanding of a gross margin, let us explain how to calculate it.
+It is simple to do so long as you have an up-to-date and accurate business income statement.
+First, choose a period you want to evaluate, such as a month, quarter, or year.
 Next, look at the COGS for the same period.
-You then need to subtract your COGS from your total revenue, divide the number by your revenue, and multiply it by 100.
-This will give you a gross margin percentage.
+Finally, you need to subtract your COGS from your total revenue, divide the number by your revenue, and multiply it by 100.
+Doing so will give you a gross margin percentage.